Thomas L. Buck's "Rubrics 4 Assessment"

 familiar with rubrics, they can assist in the rubric

 design process.
 This involvement empowers the students

 and as a result, their learning becomes more focused

 blurs the lines between teaching, learning, and assessment.

 Since initially constructing this website in 2002,

-techniques that I have adopted, and to provide learning
+that I have adopted, as well as to provide learning

 and assessment resources designed especially with these